maryzhao0111/255_project/_posts/2023-05-24-b-resources.md

 When it comes to reasons for writing visits and the composition of their visitors, Dr. Jordan said, *“**PWR assignments** and **fellowship applications** are among the most frequent reasons”* and *“roughly **70 to 75%** of our visitors are **undergraduate students** and the rest graduate students”*.

 I can also speak from experience.
 Last year, when I was working on my PhD applications, I had the opportunity to have several in-person appointments with faculty members at the Hume Center.
-It was an invaluable experience that helped me improve my writing skills and very likely increased my chances of success in the application process.
+It was an invaluable experience that helped me improve my writing skills and very likely increased my chances of success in the application process - I'm now an admitted PhD student.

 ## Additional Resources